What You Should Know About the Contractor Purchasing System Review

 The ACO will use your completed risk assessment form to determine if a CPSR is warranted and should be scheduled.
 If you have reached or are about to reach the $50 million threshold, it is time for you to make sure your purchasing system is operating in a manner that can pass a CPSR.

-Policies and Procedures are a Big Part of the CPSR
+Policies and procedures are a big part of the CPSR

 Having and adhering to policies and procedures is the largest part of this review.
 So, making sure your documentation is in order, up-to-date, followed, and monitored is critical.